New Feature: How To Scale A Recipe With Ease

 Where To Find It

-If you're interested in playing around with this feature, click on the "My Recipes" link once you're signed in and each of your recipes will have a dropdown menu option to "Scale" a recipe.
-You can enter any scaling factor there and voila!
+If you're interested in playing around with this feature, from your "Recipe Dashboard" each of your recipes will have an "Actions" dropdown menu with the option to "Scale" a recipe.
+Or if your in a recipe, select the "More" dropdown and "Scale".
+From there, you can choose your method, enter any scaling factor, and voila!

 Let us know what you think if you get to use this feature and, as always, let us know your thoughts and feedback as we continue to improve our service.